tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Flesh out 0-RTT PSK mode and shrink EarlyDataIndiation

-- Turn PSK-resumption response into an index to save room.
+- Turn PSK-resumption response into an index to save room

-- Move CertificateStatus to an extension.
+- Move CertificateStatus to an extension

 - Extra fields in NewSessionTicket.

+- Restructure key schedule and add a resumption_context value.

+- Require DH public keys and secrets to be zero-padded to the size of the group.

+- Remove the redundant length fields in KeyShareEntry.

 draft-12